TuckerFaulk/hagman-project/README.md

 - Google Chrome, Microsoft Edge, Mozilla Firefox, Safari: Site testing on alternative browsers
 - Microsoft OneNote: Planning notes for the project
 - Am I Responsive: Screenshots of the final project for the README file
+- Lucid Charts: Planning the game process with a flow diagram

 # Deployment